elizabeth-poggie/elizabeth-poggie/_content/notes/lab-1-intro-to-programming.md

 Implement the following methods.
 Feel free to include any additional helper methods you deem necessary :)

+This may seem like a lot of work, however the intention here is to break down the task into manageable steps, ensuring that each one is clearly defined to set y'all up for success.

 ## Method 1 - Generation

 Write a method called `createBoard` that takes as input one integer `n`, representing the dimension of the board, and returns an `n` by `n` array of characters.
 This 2D array of characters represents the board of the game.
 When the board is created, it should be completely empty.
 To represent this, the elements of the array should all be initialized with the space character `' '`.
 For example, calling this method like: